MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 1. AAD sends the bot application token to the Teams application.

-1. Teams sends the token to the bot as part of the value object returned by the invoke activity with the name **sign-in/tokenExchange**.
+1. Teams sends the token to the bot as part of the value object returned by the invoking with **sign-in/tokenExchange**.

 1. The parsed token in the bot application provides the required information, such as the user's email address.

 ## Develop an SSO Teams bot

-Complete the following steps to develop an SSO Teams bot:
+The following steps guide you to develop SSO Teams bot:

 1. [Register your app through the AAD portal](#register-your-app-through-the-aad-portal).
 1. [Update your Teams application manifest for your bot](#update-your-teams-application-manifest-for-your-bot).